Risks that can affect Nidec's operating results, stock price, and financial condition include the following.

 (4) Risks related to procurement of raw materials or components

 We rely on third party suppliers for raw materials, components and unit assemblies used in our manufacturing processes.
 Our production capacity will be limited if one or more of these materials or components become unavailable or available only in reduced quantities or at increased prices.
-Furthermore, a country’s governmental policy changes relating to specific raw materials or conditions of use of components, etc. may place constraints on NIDEC’s capacity to procure raw materials or components.
-If our ability to procure raw materials or components is constrained by various factors, we would invest in product design and development to enable us to reduce our usage of the raw material or component in question and/or secure suppliers of alternative materials.
+Furthermore, a country’s governmental policy changes relating to specific raw materials or conditions of use of components and changes in customers' procurement conditions, etc. may place constraints on NIDEC’s capacity to procure raw materials or components.
+As human rights and the labor environment, and the availability of resources in the parts procurement process become more diverse and more stringent, if our ability to procure raw materials or components is constrained by these factors, we would invest in product design and development to enable us to reduce our usage of the raw material or component in question and/or secure suppliers of alternative materials.
 However, in the event of prolonged quantitative shortages of, or qualitative deficiencies in, materials or components, we may experience production delays that could adversely affect our business, operating results and financial position.
+As a countermeasure, training is provided to departments in charge of purchasing to strengthen communication with suppliers.
+In addition, NIDEC’s production volume may be restricted since the procurement environment for raw materials, such as resins and electronic components, may deteriorate for supply-demand relations becoming unbalanced due to COVID-19 pandemic and trade issues between the United States and China.
+As a countermeasure, we are securing multi-source products through the examination of substitute products medium- and long-term requirements, and securing supply capacity.

 (5) Risks related to our operations in overseas countries